AU-HCI/website/markdown/index.md

 All homework is to be turned in via your private Git repository.
 There are two deadlines for this course:

-- Soft: By 11:59pm on the Friday after the homework is released.
+- Soft: By 11:59pm on the Wednesday after the homework is released.
-- Hard: By 11:59pm on the Tuesday thirteen days after the homework is released.
+- Hard: By 11:59pm on the Friday nine days after the homework is released.

 The precise dates will be on each homework assignment.

 ## Course Communication

 This course has a slack channel.
-Please join it here: [Slack Registration](https://join.slack.com/t/augustaspace/shared_invite/zt-kqtl6qfk-rjR976X_VjRj8w3nT7dX_w )
+Please join via the email sent out to you.

 All course discussion and annoucements will take place on Slack.
 The only time Slack should not be used is when discussing grades.
 I will not respond to questions via email unless they are grade specific.